mdnaimur/four-card-feature-section-master/README.md

 ## My process

 Write HTML code and insert QR image inside HTML.
-After that, I use SCSS for styling.
-I follow Mobile's first approach for better responsiveness.
+After that, I use CSS for styling.
+I follow Desktop's first approach for better responsiveness.

 ### Built with